James Mason Hutchings

 James Mason Hutchings (February 10, 1820 – October 31, 1902) was an American businessman and one of the principal promoters of what is now Yosemite National Park.

 Biography

 Born in Towcester in England, Hutchings immigrated to the U.S. in 1848, then went to California in 1849 during the Gold Rush.
 He became wealthy as a miner, lost it all in a bank failure, then became wealthy again from publishing.

-In 1853, he published The Miner's Ten Commandments.
+In 1853, James Hutchings published The Miner's Ten Commandments in the Placerville Herald, capturing the social norms, challenges, and everyday life of California Gold Rush miners.
+This document, later reprinted as letter sheets, served as stationery for miners to document their experiences in the gold fields.
+Remarkably, over 97,000 of these letter sheets were sold in just over a year, a significant feat given that the entire population of the state was less than five times that number at the time.